filecoin-project/devgrants/open-grant-proposals/open-proposal-BFLO_AND_THE_SDGs.md

 Joshia Bijak is a full stack developer who is the CTO of Creol and has experience developing with IPFS, Ethereum and relevant W3 technologies.

-Other technologist are on our team and can be referenced if need be.

 ## Team code repositories